 One of the most interesting studies on prediction is Batane’s (2010) student intervention study; it is similar to the Jocoy and DiBiase (2006) study.
 Measuring COA rates with Turnitin on the first assignment from 272 students who were unaware that Turnitin was being used to check their work, the students’ mean aDSI was reported at .20.
 Assignments with evidence of plagiarism were downgraded and returned to the students.
 After introducing the students to Turnitin and stating they were using the software to check their second assignment, the reported mean aDSI was reduced by .04 to .16.
 Moreover, in a category measure used by Batane, labeled as legitimate research, measured at an aDSI of zero, the percentage of documents at that level rose from 14.4% to 52.1%.

 Martin, Rao, and Sloan (2011) studied 158 students using one specific assignment submitted by each student to Turnitin.
 The focus of their study was to predict plagiarism based upon participant demographic data.
 They used ethnic markers for Caucasian and Asian students.
 They found no differences in predicting plagiarism that ethnicity could explain.
-However, acculturation or the time spent in a culture did show some linkage to plagiarism.
+However, heritage or acculturation or the time spent in a culture did show some linkage to plagiarism.
+Using a Manova Multivariate Test (Wilks' Statistic) they identified an overall moderate effect size of ƞ2=.11 (p=.037).

 Honig and Bedi (2012) had access to several author related demographics in the course of a submission process at the 2009 Academy of Management conference.
 They used this information in an examination of plagiarism prediction across 279 documents.
 They wanted to know if plagiarism was affected by an author being a tenured or senior scholar, by L1 or L2 authors, by an author’s country, by an author’s country being established or matured, and finally by an author’s gender.
 They found no statistical support for prediction concerning an author being a tenured or senior scholar or the author’s gender.
 However, they did find statistical support for predictions for gender as a moderating force with an author’s country being newly established or less matured (more plagiarism), and between authors with L1 or L2 (more plagiarism) backgrounds.